 It’s not easy to find the right formula when your newborn has a sensitive stomach.
-And there is not a single formula that works for every situation.
+And there is not a single infant formula that works for every situation.
 However, some formulas have good reputations, like Similac Pro Total Comfort formula.
-If your baby has a delicate tummy or struggles digesting breast milk or other types of milk-based formula, this Similac formula is a good option to try.
+If your baby has a delicate tummy or struggles to digest breast milk or other types of milk-based formula, this Similac formula is a good option to try.

 What makes Similac Pro Total Comfort so Special?